potentpwnables/potentpwnables.github.io/_posts/2023-02-26-cyber-defenders-insider-challenge.md

 ###### Question 1
 What distribution of Linux is being used on this machine?

 When loading the AD1 image into FTK Imager, you're presented with a file directory that should be fairly obvious is not Windows.
 The first thing I noticed was that it didn't have the patented structure I'm familiar with in Windows, including `Program Files`, `Users`, and `Windows`.
 Instead, you're given three folders: `boot`, `root`, and `var`.
 Clicking on the first of these folders, `boot`, without even digging down into the folder, gives us the answer to the first question.
-When you click on this folder, you see files that all mention, Kali, which is a well known distribution of Linux, and the answer to our first question.
+When you click on this folder, you see files that all mention Kali, which is a well known distribution of Linux, and the answer to our first question.

 <figure>
 <img src="/assets/posts/0001-01-10-cyber-defenders-insider-challenge/question1.png" alt="Image of the files located in the boot directory" style="width:100%;" />